Few-shot Forgery Detection via Guided Adversarial Interpolation

-\begin{IEEEbiography}[{ }]{Ziwei Liu} is currently a Nanyang Assistant Professor at Nanyang Technological University (NTU).
-Previously, he was a senior research fellow at the Chinese University of Hong Kong.
-Before that, Ziwei was a postdoctoral researcher at University of California, Berkeley, working with Prof. Stella Yu.
-Ziwei received his PhD from the Chinese University of Hong Kong in 2017, under the supervision of Prof. Xiaoou Tang and Prof. Xiaogang Wang.
-He has published extensively on top-tier conferences and journals in relevant fields, including CVPR, ICCV, ECCV, AAAI, IROS, SIGGRAPH, T-PAMI, and TOG.
-He is the recipient of Microsoft Young Fellowship, Hong Kong PhD Fellowship, ICCV Young Researcher Award, and HKSTP best paper award. \end{IEEEbiography}
+\textbf{Ziwei Liu} is currently a Nanyang Assistant Professor at Nanyang Technological University.
+Previously, Ziwei was a postdoctoral researcher at University of California, Berkeley, working with Prof. Stella Yu.
+Ziwei received his PhD from the Chinese University of Hong Kong in 2017, supervised by Prof. Xiaoou Tang and Prof. Xiaogang Wang.